 The defense could not get away with painting the 16 year old as a schemer and temptress who got what she wanted then cried rape.
 Not in #Metoo America in 2022.
 So it’s doing so by implication–and not always by implication, as Nava-Martinez’s sharply crafted opening put it to the jury in language at times trilling in dog-whistling range: “Pay attention to who is sober and who isn’t.”
 “Who was the most intoxicated out of the entire group?
 Where she can’t even walk, she’s throwing up everywhere.”
 “Who sneaks Kwentel inside of the house when everyone’s gone?”
 Emily.
 “Who hid the boys behind the door after [Emily] and Kwentel have sex?”
 Olivia.

 Moultrie, in other words, is being framed.
-It wouldn’t be the first–or the millionth–time that a Black man is framed for having sex with a white woman, let alone a white underage girl.
+It wouldn’t be the first–or the millionth–time that a Black man is framed for having sex with an underage girl.
 But again, none of the evidence points to anything of the sort in this case.
 Assistant Public Defender Regina Nunnally, who never shies from underscoring racial elements in a case, is staying away from any such suggestion here, even with an all-white jury.
 And non of the testimony or court documents have either alluded to or would lend themselves to facile interpretations of racial motives on either side.
 The very same arguments could have been presented had Moultrie been white.

 “We believe the evidence will show that this case is all about a cover up, a girl who was scared, got in over her head, had unprotected sex, had a one night stand, and was almost caught by [Olivia]’s sister,” Nava-Martinez said.
 “This case has no merit.
 It has no truth.
 It’s a cover up.
 A cover up by girls, should not get in trouble when they are caught, drinking under age, when they are caught doing drugs under age, caught sneaking boys out of the house and caught having sex.”
 The jury might have expected at this point to hear that it would be presented evidence indicating that the girls got in trouble by Olivia’s sister Destiny, at whose house the alleged incident took place.
 (Destiny lived there with her fiancee.
 They were asleep at the time.)
 But there’s been nothing even suggesting that that was the case–not so far.